 The control effect of Biogents mosquito traps

 So you have a problem with day-biting, aggressive tiger mosquitoes?
 Swatting a few simply will not do the trick, and neither will an ultrasonic repeller.
-Light traps do not help much either, especially during the day (and even at night, letting masses of beneficial insects die in a light trap just to destroy a handful of mosquitoes may not be the best idea).
+Light traps are of little benefit during the day and at night attract beneficial insects, making them less than ideal.

 1) Tiger mosquito control with traps for hungry females

-Mosquitoes are attracted to these Biogents traps in almost the same way they are attracted to a human, and tiger mosquitoes mostly rely on skin odours to home in on their host.
+Mosquitoes are attracted to Biogents traps in almost the same way they are attracted to a human.
 The black and white contrasts are additionally attractive.

 However, tiger mosquitoes would still decide in favor of a human being if given the choice.
 Unfortunately, no one has come up yet with a trap that is more attractive than a human.
-But unlike a human, the trap is there all the time, lures mosquitoes from the surrounding area and removes them every time they are active.
+But unlike a human, the trap is there all the time, lures mosquitoes and catches them.
 You can check the capture rate any time by glancing into the trap bag and counting the mosquitoes that will no longer bite you.

-The radius covered by the trap is a maximum of about 20 yards.
+The radius covered by the trap is about 20 yards.
 Accordingly, you do not need to worry about additional mosquitoes from a greater distance being drawn into your garden.

-Figure: The effect of Biogents traps on the bite rates of Asian tiger mosquitoes in three test zones in Cesena, Italy, compared to three zones without traps.
+Figure: The effect of Biogents traps on the nuissance of Asian tiger mosquitoes in three test zones in Cesena, Italy, compared to three zones without traps.

 Source: Englbrecht C., Gordon S., Venturelli C., Rose A., and Geier M. (2015).
 Evaluation of BG-Sentinel Trap as a Management Tool to Reduce Aedes albopictus Nuisance in an Urban Environment in Italy, Journal of the American Mosquito Control Association, 31(1):16-25.